|

 indwell right away...triggered at that point that Jesus "makes you

-His"...your "coming to belief".
+His"...your "coming to saving belief".
 This baptism causes

 the new believer to be spiritually declared purified & transformed into a new